Oakland Family Services Substance Abuse Services

 Oakland Family Services Substance Abuse Services - Pontiac, MI

 Oakland Family Services Substance Abuse Services is an addiction treatment facility situated at 114 Orchard Lake Road in the 48341 zip code in Pontiac, MI.
 It specializes in [4OpioidMedicationsUsedInTreatment].
-Some of the treatment approaches used by Oakland Family Services Substance Abuse Services include brief intervention, cognitive behavioral therapy and motivational interviewing.
+Some of the treatment approaches used by Oakland Family Services Substance Abuse Services include motivational interviewing, relapse prevention and cognitive behavioral therapy.
 Oakland Family Services Substance Abuse Services provides regular outpatient treatment, outpatient treatment and intensive outpatient treatment.
 It also provides substance use treatment.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder and treatment for gambling disorder.

 Address: 114 Orchard Lake Road, Pontiac, MI 48341